petmri/vascular_function/README.md

 │        └── id_x.nii.gz
 ```
 The data will be split 80:10:10 for each site by default.
 NIFTIs MUST BE 32-BIT.
+The splits generated are recorded as text files in the checkpoint path.
+The model will read the splits files and use them if they are already there.
+TFRecords will not be written if they already exist.
 The seed is currently fixed for reproducibility through the initial lines of code in all files.
 To train the model you can run: